Benefits for carers

 This underlying entitlement means you may be able to get an increased amount for means-tested benefits such as Income Support, income-related ESA, Pension Credit or Housing Benefit.
-The increase is called the carer premium, or the "additional amount for carers" in Pension Credit.
-It is worth up to £34.60 a week.
+The increase is called the carer premium.
+It is worth up to £38.85 a week.

 Carer's Credit is a weekly National Insurance credit.
 Although it is not a benefit payment, we recommend that you apply for it as it helps carers to build up their qualifying years for the basic state pension.